pranuthapunukula/Text-Recognition-For-Accessibility/README.md

   - Had to iterate these formulas calculations through the Test annotations and the Keras OCR results (format difficulties)

 **Next Steps:**

+Moving further in this project, we will integrate a text-to speech dataset to further assist people with visual impairments and to ensure our findings are helpful.
+We will also work to improve the WER and CER of models, by lowering both error rates to improve the OCR performance.
+However, those metrics do not accurately reflect the overall quality of the OCR output, especially factors such as grammar or context of the text.
+Thus, we will continue to evaluate the OCR performance using human evaluations.
+Additionally, we want to evaluate the semantics of the word detection process.
+We will also work further to collect data on individuals with visual impairments to discover or create a more useful dataset for the task, as the one we were using in this project consisted of simple images and created more generic results.

 - Integrate a text-to-speech dataset to complete the project
 - Improve WER and CER of models by increasing the number of training images used